mattgreen91/milestone-project-2/README.md

  _**You can access the completed website by [clicking here](https://mattgreen91.github.io/milestone-project-2/index.html) :rocket:**_

-The website was created using HTML5, CSS, Javascript, JQuery, JSON and APIs such as Google Maps.
+The website was created using HTML5, CSS, Javascript, JQuery, JSON and external APIs and Plug-ins.

-The website has been designed and tested to be fully functional on all devices, including a drop-down mobile navigation menu for small devices.
+The website has been designed and tested to be fully functional on all devices, including a drop-down mobile navigation menu for smaller devices.

 <img src="assets/readme-files/example-1.png" width="800" style="margin: 0;"> <img src="assets/readme-files/example-2.png" width="200" style="margin: 0;"> <img src="assets/readme-files/example-3.png" width="600" style="margin: 0;">